Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

 - Auto Scaling allows you to suspend and then resume one or more of the Auto Scaling processes in your Auto Scaling Group.
 This can be very useful when you want to investigate a problem in your application without triggering the Auto Scaling process when making changes.
 - You can specify your launch configuration with multiple Auto Scaling groups.
 However, you can only specify one launch configuration for an Auto Scaling group at a time.
 - You cannot modify a launch configuration after you've created it.
 If you want to change the launch configuration for an Auto Scaling group, you must create a new launch configuration and update your Auto Scaling group to inherit this new launch configuration.
+- If you updated the auto scaling group and using a new launch template / launch configuration.
+The Auto Scaling group won't automatic terminate existing instance and re-create new instances with new launch template / launch configurations.
+You can trigger the re-create process by manual terminate the existing instances.

+### Auto Scaling policies
+- Dynamic scaling polices:
+  - There are 2 types of Dynamic Scaling polices:
+  - **Target Tracking Scaling**: automatically scales the capacity of your Auto Scaling group based on a target metric value.
+  - For example: I want to keep the average ASG CPU to stay at around 40%
+  - **Step and simple scaling**: scale the capacity of your Auto Scaling group in predefined increments based on CloudWatch alarms.
+You can define separate scaling policies to handle scaling out (increasing capacity) and scaling in (decreasing capacity) when an alarm threshold is breached.
+  - Simple scaling policies are similar to step scaling policies, except they're based on a single scaling adjustment, with a cooldown period between each scaling activity.
+  - Example:
+    - When a CloudWatch alarm is triggered (example CPU > 70%), then add 2 units
+    - When a CloudWatch alram is triggered (example CPU < 30%), then remove 1
+- Scheduled Scaling
+  - Anticipate a scaling based on known usage pattern
+  - Example: increase the min capacity to 10 at 5pm on Friday
+- Predictive scaling: continuously forcast load and schedule scaling ahead.
+- Good metrics to scale on
+- **CPUUtilization**, **RequestCountPerTarget**, **Average Network In / Out**, Any custom metric that you push using Cloudwatch

+### Auto Scaling Cooldowns
+- After a scaling activity happens, you are in the cooldown period(default: 300s)
+- During the cooldown period, the ASG will not launch or terminate additional instance(to allow for metrics to stablize)
+- Advice: Use a ready-to-use AMI to reduce configuration time in order to be serving request faster and reduce the cooldown period.

 ### Auto Scaling Default Termination Policy:
 - The default termination policy for an Auto Scaling Group is to automatically terminate a stopped instance, so unless you've configured it to do otherwise, stopping an instance will result in termination regardless if you wanted that to happen or not.
 A new instance will be spun up in its place.